 Ken Dull, Wilmington, NC

 Ken Dull received his B.S. in civil engineering from NC State in 1985.
-Dull established the Dull Scholarship in Civil, Construction & Environmental Engineering in 2008 and the scholarship is currently building to the endowment level.
-He is a member of the Campaign Cabinet and was previously a member of the Park Scholars Selection Committee and has volunteered for both the Wolfpack Club and the Alumni Association.
+Dull established the Dull Scholarship in Civil, Construction & Environmental Engineering in 2008, with the scholarship currently building to the endowment level.
+He is a member of the Campaign Cabinet, was previously a member of the Park Scholars Selection Committee and has volunteered for both the Wolfpack Club and the Alumni Association.
 While at NC State, Dull was a member of the Lambda Chi Alpha Fraternity.
 Dull is the president and owner of McKinley Building Corporation.
-In 1992, he founded McKinley Building which has grown to become Wilmington’s leading, locally-owned, commercial builder with over 280 projects to date.
+In 1992, he founded McKinley Building, which has grown to become Wilmington’s leading locally owned, commercial builder, with over 280 projects to date.
 Dull is a member of the Wilmington Business Development Board of Directors.
-Dull and his wife, Vicki, have two daughters.
+He and his wife, Vicki, have two daughters.

 W. Grant Johnston, Atlanta, GA

 Grant Johnston holds three degrees from NC State — a B.A. in business management and a B.A. in Spanish language and literature, both received in 1995, and an M.A. in accounting, which he received in 2003.
 He also received an international MBA from the University of South Carolina in 2002.
-Johnston is a lifetime member of the NC State Alumni Association, a member of the W.C.
-Riddick Lifetime Giving Society and the Varsity Club and a former member of the Park Scholars Selection Committee.
-A former NC State swimmer and team captain, he remains active with the men’s swim team community.
+Johnston is a lifetime member of the NC State Alumni Association, as well as a member of the W.C.
+Riddick Lifetime Giving Society and the Varsity Club.
+He also serves on the NC State Alumni Association Board of Directors, the Council on Athletics, and the Park Scholars Selection Committee.
+A former NC State swimmer and team captain, he remains active with the women’s and men’s swim team communities.
 Johnston created the W. Grant Johnston International Business Endowment in 2005 to provide support for students participating in international programs through the Poole College of Management.
-Johnston is vice president for asset management at Formation Capital, LLC.
-He is responsible for the ongoing management of operating company investments, including investor relations, execution of growth strategies and profit optimization.
-Johnston’s sister, Jan, and his late father, William, both earned degrees at NC State.
+Johnston has been involved in the healthcare financial services industry since graduating from NC State, including leadership positions at GE Capital and private equity firm Formation Capital.
+He currently leads asset management and development for Synergy Healthcare Solutions, which specializes in providing M&A, financing, and strategic solutions to the skilled nursing industry.
+Johnston’s sister, Jan, and his late father, William, also earned degrees at NC State.

 Stuart Phoenix, Raleigh, NC

 Stuart Phoenix received his B.S. in engineering science and mechanics and graduated summa cum laude from NC State in 1976.
-He received his MBA from UNC-Chapel Hill in 1980.
-In 2016 through the Fenwick Foundation, the Phoenix family made a five-year commitment to the NC State Engineering Foundation to support the building of Engineering Building IV.
+He received his MBA from the University of North Carolina at Chapel Hill in 1980.
+In 2016, through the Fenwick Foundation, the Phoenix family made a five-year commitment to the NC State Engineering Foundation to support the building of Engineering Building IV.
 In 2006, Phoenix established the Phoenix Summer Outreach Endowment to provide scholarships for economically disadvantaged elementary, middle and high school students enrolled in one of the summer outreach programs sponsored by the College of Engineering.
-Through the Fenwick Foundation, Stuart Phoenix and his brother, Frank Phoenix, established the Phoenix Engineering Endowed Scholarship in 1999 to provide merit scholarships for undergraduate students in the COE.
-Mr. Phoenix is a longtime member of the NC State Alumni Association and is a member of the C.W.
+Through the Fenwick Foundation, Stuart Phoenix and his brother, Frank Phoenix, established the Phoenix Engineering Endowed Scholarship in 1999 to provide merit-based scholarships for undergraduate students in COE.
+Phoenix is a longtime member of the NC State Alumni Association and a member of the C.W.
 Dabney Lifetime Giving Society.
-He is the treasurer of the Fenwick Foundation, a non-profit organization located in North Carolina that benefits philanthropy and volunteerism.
-Mr. Phoenix is chairman emeritus and managing director for FMI Corporation, Inc. and he and his wife, Tricia, have three children.
+He is the treasurer of the Fenwick Foundation, a nonprofit organization located in North Carolina that benefits philanthropy and volunteerism.
+Phoenix is chairman emeritus and managing director for FMI Corporation, Inc. and he and his wife, Tricia, have three children.

 Brad Remmey, Cornelius, NC

 Brad Remmey received his B.A. in history in 1994 from NC State and his MBA from Wake Forest University in 2005.
 In 2010, Remmey and his wife, Virginia, established the Remmey Family Scholarship Endowment to provide support to junior or senior CHASS students pursuing a degree in history.
-They also established the Remmey Family Dean’s Scholar Endowment, to assist the Dean in attracting outstanding freshman students to the College of Humanities.
+They also established the Remmey Family Dean’s Scholar Endowment to assist the dean in attracting outstanding freshmen to the College of Humanities.
 He is a former member of the CHASS Dean’s Advisory Board and a current member of the CHASS Campaign Cabinet and the Wolfpack Club.
-Remmey is a lifetime member of the NC State Alumni Association and a member of the C.W.
+Remmey is also a lifetime member of the NC State Alumni Association and a member of the C.W.
 Dabney Lifetime Giving Society.
-While a student he was a member of Pi Kappa Alpha fraternity.
+While a student, he was a member of Pi Kappa Alpha fraternity.
 Remmey is the owner of the Superior Industrial Maintenance Company, Inc., and is the founder and managing partner for Hillsborough Street Capital Partners, LLC.
 He and his wife have three daughters.

 Jeffrey D. Wright, Clyde Hill, WA